alphagov/tech-docs-template/README.md

 # Tech Docs Template

-The Tech Docs Template is a static site generator to build technical documentation with a GOV.UK style for GaaP (Government as a Platform) products.
+The Tech Docs Template is a static site generator to build technical documentation with a GOV.UK style for products that Government can use to build services.

 ## Getting started